asyncoro: Asynchronous, Concurrent, Distributed Programming with Python¶

 Unlike threads, creating processes (coroutines) with asyncoro is very efficient.
 Moreover, with asyncoro context switch occurs only when coroutines use yield (typically with an asychronous call), so there is no need for locking and there is no overhead of unnecessary context switches.

 - No callbacks or event loops!
 No need to lock critical sections either,

-- Efficient polling mechanisms epoll, kqueue, /dev/poll (and poll and select if necessary), and Windows I/O Completion Ports (IOCP) for high performance and scalability,
+- Efficient polling mechanisms epoll, kqueue, /dev/poll, Windows I/O Completion Ports (IOCP) for high performance and scalability,

 - SSL for security,

 - Asynchronous locking primitives similar to Python threading module,

 - Message passing for (local and remote) coroutines to exchange messages one-to-one with Message Queue Pattern or through broadcasting channels with Publish-Subscribe Pattern,

 - Location transparency with naming and locating (local and remote) resources,